acoyfellow/ditto/packages/ditto-ai/README.md

 Edge-native LLM orchestration for Cloudflare Workers.

-- Run multiple Cloudflare AI models in parallel.
+- Run multiple Cloudflare AI models in parallel at the edge.
-- Merge their outputs using configurable strategies.
+- Merge their outputs with intelligent consensus.
-- Return raw string results (schema validation planned).
+- Return merged string + individual responses + structured analysis.
-- Powered by Workers, Durable Objects, and Effect.
+- Powered by Workers and Durable Objects.
+- **Scales to unlimited concurrency** via Worker Loaders or Containers.

 ## Install